 How to Change Volvo 240, 740, 940 Spark Plugs

 This comprehensive tutorial will guide you, step by step, in properly replacing the spark plugs in your 200, 700 or 900 series Volvo with any of the Single Over Head Cam (SOHC) 4-cylinder engines, including models equipped with a turbocharger.
-This excludes diesel, Double Over Head Cam (DOHC), and 6 cylinder models.
-Diesel engines do not have spark plugs anywaym but we all know this.
+This excludes diesel, Double Over Head Cam (DOHC), and 6 cylinder, models.
+Diesel engines do not have spark plugs anyway but we all know this.

 This is mainly geared towards U.S. market models although the process is pretty much the same anywhere and for most variations of the SOHC redblock engine.

 This is also written for the beginner; however, there should be useful information here for anyone that maintains their older Volvo.
 In fact, many of the dos and don'ts here apply to most cars and trucks.
 I will point out some pitfalls and advise on how to avoid costly mistakes; however, I do advise consulting with a proper workshop manual.
 With that said, I cannot be liable for any damage that you may do to your car or yourself.
 Now, let's get started!

 - 4 new spark plugs.
 Make sure you get the correct plugs for your specific year and model.

 - A 3/8" drive ratchet handle, various extensions and a 3/8" drive 13/16 spark plug socket.

 - Compressed air for cleaning.
 Do not use air tools to replace your spark plugs.